nfscan/ocr-process-service/README.md

     bucket_name = TheBucketNameYouHaveCreated
     ```

+## TODO

+It's been noticed that cuneiform works more stable when running on 32 bits operational systems.
+We do believe that this is no longer our hardware reality.
+So if you're a good C/C++ developer and want to port it to 64 bits OS feel free to do so :)

+Make ocr-process-service to process a image locally instead of waiting it through a AWS SQS queue.

 ## Contributing

 You're encouraged to contribute to nfscan.
 Fork the code from https://github.com/nfscan/ocr-process-service and submit pull requests.